offlegacy/event-tracker/docs/batching.md

 - The `DOMEvents.onClick` function runs each time with the parameters and context passed.
 It returns an object with the parameters ready to be sent.
 The object is stored in the batch queue.
 - 2 seconds later, the onFlush function is run with the batch which is an array with 5 items.
 Each of which is an object returned from the `DOMEvents.onClick` function.

 #### To use batching, it is essential to return a certain value in each event functions.
-The event function is not batched.
-It is the **_return value_** of the event function that is batched.
+The event callback is not batched.
+It is the **_return value_** of the event callback that is batched.

 The flushing occurs in three situations: